Abbott board paves way for split of company

-Nov 28 (Reuters) - Abbott Laboratories said on Wednesday that its board approved the planned split of its pharmaceuticals business into a separate company and that Abbott investors would receive one share of the new company’s common stock for every share of Abbott stock they own.
+(Reuters) - Abbott Laboratories (ABT.N) said on Wednesday that its board approved the planned split of its pharmaceuticals business into a separate company and that Abbott investors would receive one share of the new company’s common stock for every share of Abbott stock they own.

-The new entity, AbbVie, which will be an independent company with Abbott retaining no ownership stake, will begin trading on the New York Stock Exchange on Jan.
-2, under the ticker symbol ABBV, the company said.

 Abbott is keeping the medical devices, diagnostics and nutritionals businesses.
 AbbVie will be a pharmaceuticals company buoyed by the nearly $9 billion-a-year rheumatoid arthritis drug Humira, and will take with it the experimental drugs in Abbott’s developmental pipeline, including promising new hepatitis C treatments.